bendknee/SQA_Lab/README.md

 test behaviour rather the implementation details.
 We test by giving a set of input and checking a set of output with a set of expectations.
 While mocks are powerful to neutralize undesired external side-effects, they often end up making you write tests that checks 'how to implement' rather than 'what output to expect'.

+## Exercise 9 Story
+### 18.3 FT vs. 20.1 FT
+In chapter 18, we added a new feature to our To-Do List website which enable users to authenticate themselves.
+Back then, when writing our FT for testing the authentication process, we wrote a test which simulates the whole process of users logging in/out to/from the website.
+Percival named it the 'login dance', where a FT comprises typing an email to a form, take one email from Django's outbox queue
+(mail.outbox) just to click a login url, checking the navbar to make sure user is logged in, and finally logging out again.

+In chapter 20, we found a way to bypass the whole authentication process by utilizing a backdoor in Django's Session manager.
+Through this backdoor we can inject a legitimate user to the session database.
+Then that database will return a Session object which holds a session key that we can inject to the Selenium browser as a new cookie.
+That way, the Selenium browser will store a cookie that helps Django identify an authenticated session, and eventually an authenticated user.

+Furthermore, we wrote two helper functions which is analogous to `wait_for` helper function we had created many exercises ago.
+The functions `wait_to_be_logged_in` and `wait_to_be_logged_out` basically told the browser to wait because we're trying to look for the indicators of an authenticated session or unauthenticated session: the texts on the navbar.
+We also made this functions also for the sake of de-duplication.
+But these two is not what we're covering when discussing about bypassing authentication process.

+**So why our new FT code works better?** In further development, we can assume that someday we want to build new features that extends from this authentication use case.
+And as usual, when we need to develop a new 'feature', we must write the FT first.
+But because our new feature needs a authenticated user as a precondition, we must write out the whole login dance first before writing the actual test case.
+Duplication issue will be coming quick before we knew it, and this is where the authentication bypass method `create_pre_authenticated_session` steps up as a solution.
+It saves runtime and saves code lines aswell.
+Test data that populates the database to fulfill precondition is called **test fixture**.
+What happens in function `create_pre_authenticated_session` is basically injecting one test fixture to the session database and to the browser cookie.

+But keep in mind that there's some degree of limitations in this shortcut.
+Percival mentioned that this shortcut works because we're using the `LiveServerTestCase` library, so both User and Session entities end up in the same database as the view server.
+Percival warned this as a heads-up for us to not overdoing de-duplication in FTs.
+Because FTs may catch unpredictable interactions between different parts (features) of one's application.
+We have to make sure shortcuts or cheats doesn't conflict with the real use case in our 'world'.
+But since this shortcut is simulating what is really happening in our browser, storing sessions in cookies, this shortcut becomes justifiable.